 The first statement should indicate the user's acceptance of your terms and conditions.
 Write this clause using simple language and a large, bold font.
 If you do not opt to include a checkbox, be sure to note that use of the site and service constitutes acceptance of its terms and conditions.

 Include a disclaimer that limits your personal liability in the event that information on the site could have mistakes or errors.
 This protects you if a user runs into a problem caused by the information you provide.

 If your site shares your intellectual property (IP), include a clause designating yourself as the owner.
 IP includes, but is not limited to, content, designs, logos, trade secrets, and other material you have created.

 If users pay for your service, include a payment policy that details acceptable payment methods, how they will be processed, and whether and how refunds and returns will be accepted.
 If goods are shipped, you should include a statement noting that your responsibility for shipping ends when the package is in the hands of the third-party service.
 Indicate how late deliveries will be handled.

 Indicate the circumstances under which an account can be terminated, such as breach or abuse of terms and conditions.

 If you need help with writing terms and conditions for your e-commerce store, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.